matheus-beck/backend-challenge/README.md

     }
   }
   ```

-  - Creates WEEKLY availability in the interval defined.
+  - Example: Creates WEEKLY availability in the interval defined.
 The days were maped as follow: 0 - Sunday, 1 - Monday, ..., 6 - Saturday

   ```javascript
   {
     "periodicity": "weekly",